Substra/substra-backend/metrics-exporter/README.md

 # Metrics exporter

 The goal of this component is to expose metrics produced by a Django app.
-Using the `PROMETHEUS_MULTIPROC_DIR` env variable you can make an app that run in multiple proceses write metrics in a folder.
+Using the `PROMETHEUS_MULTIPROC_DIR` env variable you can make an app that run in multiple processes write metrics in a folder.
 This app gather these metrics from the folder and expose them.

 This is particularly useful if you want to expose your metrics on a different port than the Django app.